AiCodeCraft/.github/profile/README.md

 My work here follows a simple rule: **Code with purpose, build with ethics.**

 I believe AI is a tool, and like any tool, it's about how you use it.
-From building the sleek **OnionHosting** theme to crafting security best practices, every project is a step towards a more transparent and responsible digital future.
-You can find all my public projects [here on my GitHub profile](https://github.com/VolkanSah).
+From building the sleek **Hosting** theme to crafting security best practices, every project is a step towards a more transparent and responsible digital future.

 Let's build something great together.